IBMStockTrader/stocktrader-helm/README.md

 * sends messages indicating changes to loyalty level using JMS
 * invokes an API defined in API Connect in the public IBM Cloud to get stock quotes
 * invokes the Tone Analyzer service in the public IBM Cloud to analyze the tone of submitted feedback
+* sends a message about stock purchases to Kafka (which gets consumed by the trade-history microservice)

 There is a Message Driven Bean (MDB) which listens for the messages sent from portfolio and which invokes a notification microservice.
 There are 2 notification microservices: